 BEP specialises in the design and manufacture of high performance Heat Transfer Rolls (also known as Heating & Chill/Cooling Rolls) for many industrial applications.

-Heat transfer Rolls provide temperature control by circulating heated or cooled fluid through the inside of the roll chamber.
-Roll design and configuration of the internal spirals plays a major in the performance of the rolls.
-Many Thermodynamic and mechanical factors are considered.
+Heat Transfer Rolls provide temperature control by circulating heated or cooled fluid through the inside of the roll chamber.
+Roll design and configuration of the internal spirals plays a major role in the performance of the rolls.
+Many thermodynamic and mechanical factors are considered.

-BEP Surface Technologies has the expertise and technology to refurbish rolls of all sizes up to 1500mm diameter and weighing 10 tonnes.
+BEP Surface Technologies has the expertise and technology to refurbish rolls of all sizes up to 1500mm diameter and a weight of 10 tonnes.